Course Syllabus

 Each module of the course will run on a Thursday to Wednesday schedule with graded assignments due by the end of each Wednesday.
 Each Tuesday I will send everyone a Conversations message outlining the next module's activities.
 Later in the week I will send a second message with comments about the assignments that I have graded.
 Other class messages will be sent as needed.

 Students and the instructor will also be communicating with each other during our weekly Discussions.
 Each Discussion is worth four or five points.
-Q&A about this course (optional) forum is also available through Discussions (on the upper left side of each Canvas page) to ask for assistance from your classmates or of the instructor.
+A Q&A about this course (optional) forum is also available through Discussions (on the upper left side of each Canvas page) to ask for assistance from your classmates or of the instructor.

 My online office hours will be Tuesdays 4:00-6:00 pm.
 We will be using Canvas Conferences to communicate.
 If you have a microphone we can talk to each other, otherwise you can use the text chat, but will still be able to hear me.
 Another useful feature is that I can share my screen to demonstrate Photoshop as needed.